Traveling edge states in massive Dirac equations along slowly varying edges

+Further, the tangent vector $\vt$ is obtained by rotating $\vn$ 90-degree counterclockwise.
+We introduce the azimuth $\theta\in[0,2\pi)$ to $x-$axis, and then $\vn$, $\vt$ can be represented as follow,

-We would reveal the edge states with linear masses and the Dirac equation \eqref{eq.line} has plane wave solutions.
-The result is summarized below. \begin{prop} For any unit normal vector $\vn\in\mathbb{R}^2$ and energy parameter $\lambda\in\mathbb{R}$, the Dirac equation \eqref{eq.line} has a plane wave solution
+We would reveal the edge state with the linear mass and the Dirac equation \eqref{eq.line} has the plane wave solution.
+The result is summarized below. \begin{prop} Suppose that the edge curve is a straight line with the unit normal vector $\vn$ and tangent vector $\vt$.
+For any parameter $k\in\mathbb{R}$, the Dirac equation \eqref{eq.line} has a plane wave solution as follows: